USDTV: History

-U.S. Digital Television was formed in June 2003 and launched its service as a test in Salt Lake City near the end of 2003.
+U.S. Digital Television was formed in June 2003 by Steve Lindsley (founder of the former interactive service WOW-TV) and launched its service as a test in Salt Lake City near the end of 2003.
+By January 2004, it had received an order from Chinese company Hisense to supply the company with 100,000 set-top-boxes.
 On March 16, 2004, 1000 subscribers signed up with no advertising.
 US Digital also launched into the Albuquerque, New Mexico, market.
-At that time, the company expected to enter the Las Vegas market next and an additional 30 markets by the end of the year.
+The service's commercial launch was held in New York on March 16, 2004.At that time, the company expected to enter the Las Vegas market next and an additional 30 markets by the end of the year.
+By September, it had surpassed 10,000 subscribers.
 In the fourth quarter 2004, fifth-generation chips and ATSC tuners would be supplied by LG for USDTV tuners and would be available.
+At the time, USDTV was marketed as "The Low Cost Alternative to Cable".

 In September 2005, Hearst-Argyle Television, McGraw-Hill Companies, News Corp.'s Fox Television Stations, LIN TV, and Morgan-Murphy Stations broadcasters invested $26 million in the company.
 Steven Lindsley indicated that the investing broadcasting companies did not think that the service would be able to compete against the cable companies, thus withdrawing support from USDTV.

 On July 6, 2006, in Delaware Bankruptcy Court, the company filed for Chapter 7.
 While USDTV filed for liquidation bankruptcy, the company continued to operate in its four markets while two other companies were interested in purchasing its assets to continue the service.
 Investors at bankruptcy were USDTV (28.28%), and those with 12.35% each: Hearst-Argyle (split between HATV Investments Inc. and Hearst Broadcasting), LIN Television Corp., McGraw-Hill Ventures Inc., News-USDTV Holdings Inc. and Telcom DTV LLC.
 The company was placed under the control of a trustee, Alfred Thomas Giuliano.

 In September 2006, NexGen Telecom, an original investor, purchased the assets of the company for a reported $1 million cash.
 NexGen had a major loss in another investment in fourth quarter 2006 forcing them to curtail their ongoing investment in USDTV.
 When no new bridge funding could be found, US Digital ended services in March 2007.